ERNST Hard- & Software-Entwicklung HomepageÜber unsKontaktInformationServiceLinksNewsJobs

 More details of my analysis can be found in the text file analysis.txt (25.3 kB).

 Here is my first successful decoding of scan data.
 The first picture is what I've calculated.
 The second picture is what has been saved by vendor software.
 Yes I know, I'll have to perform some gamma correction.
+At the moment it's no problem because Gimp can do the job as well.

 The scan data is simply returned line by line.
 First a line with blue colour bytes, then a line with green colour bytes and last a line with red colour bytes.
 This sequence is repeated until the last scan line.
 Width is padded to a multiple of 128.
 You can see it as a black column on the right.